patelalay231/REST-API-Project/README.md

 **Note:**
 Storing data in cookies on the client-side is avoided for security reasons, and instead, session management is utilized.

+later on I have used the passport.js to store the session ID in Database.

 Feel free to explore and contribute to this project.
 For any issues or suggestions, please open an issue on GitHub.

 **Resources:**